Skip to content

 Urea

 Urea is the nitrogenous byproduct of protein breakdown in mammals and some fishes.
 It is also called carbamide.
-It is not only the normal end product of the urine; it … Read more
+It is not only the normal end product of the urine; it is also present in blood, bile, and milk and has … Read more

 Amines- Definition, Structure, Preparation, Properties, Uses